luftfartsverket/reqstool-python-decorators/README.md

 ## Installation

-The package name is `reqstool-decorators`.
+The package name is `reqstool-python-decorators`.

 * Using pip install:

 ```
-$pip install reqstool-decorators
+$pip install reqstool-python-decorators
 ```

-## Using
+## Usage

 ### pyproject.toml